High schoolers & caregivers: Participate in a mental health research study at the library

 In addition to compensation, participants will learn practical tools to help manage anxiety and stress.
 And by participating, they will be contributing to mental health research for high school teens.

-Find more information at the screening survey, and contact the research team for more information:
+Contact the research team for more information: